-In a field like construction where so much of your time is spent working on a construction site, you might wonder if there’s any value to some classroom learning.
-Is it really worth it to invest your time and money to earn your bachelor’s degree in Construction Management?
+In a field like construction where so much of your time is spent working on a construction site, you might wonder if there’s any value to becoming a student for some of that traditional classroom learning coursework.
+Is it really worth it to invest your time and money to earn your bachelor’s degree in construction management?

-When you consider the doors you will open by earning your degree, you’ll see that the answer is an easy yes, but it will absolutely take some hard work to achieve.
+When you consider the doors you will open by taking a construction management degree program and earning your bachelor’s degree, you’ll see that the answer is an easy yes, but it will absolutely take some hard work to achieve.
 While it is possible to become a Construction Manager by earning your high school diploma and spending a number of years working in the construction trade, a bachelor’s degree is increasingly becoming a requirement for this role.

 Today, there are many ways you can earn your Bachelor of Science in Construction Management that have made the degree much more attractive to those already working in, or considering entering the industry.
 In fact, according to the National Student Clearinghouse Research Center construction trades are rapidly growing in popularity, having the largest percentage increase in enrollment between spring 2016 and spring 2017 at 26.4 percent.

 But where do you even begin?
-Let’s take a look at how you can earn you bachelor’s degree in construction management.
+Let’s take a look at how you can earn your bachelor’s degree in construction management.

 What’s Required To Apply For The Degree Program?

 If you decide you would like to pursue a bachelor’s in construction management, you will need to do your homework to figure out what you need to do before you can enroll.
 Since each individual program may have different requirements, you will have to look into the requirements for each school.
-To apply for some, you may need to have a combination of a high school diploma and work experience, while others may only require a diploma and high enough SAT/ACT scores.
+To apply for some, you may need to have a combination of a high school diploma and work experience, while others may only require high school graduation and qualifying SAT/ACT scores.

-And all is not lost for those who didn’t earn their diploma: If you are currently working in the field, you can sometimes leverage your work experience to enter a degree program.
-Some schools may require an entrance exam to see if you qualify for placement.
+And all is not lost for those who didn’t earn their diploma: If you are currently working in the field, you can sometimes leverage your work experience to enter an undergraduate degree program.
+Some schools may require an entrance exam to see if you qualify for the undergraduate program placement.
 You can sometimes also utilize letters of recommendation to generate good favor from admissions.

 Find The Right Construction Management Bachelor’s Degree Program For Your Needs